 When Ethan (Kevin Costner) enters a tattoo parlor, one can see the nude back of a girl with a very mexican "Lady of Guadalupe/Holy Death" tattoo.
 This mistery girl is also seen tattooing Mr. Jang (Min-sik Choi) in the movie "Lucy".
 Both films were written by Luc Besson.
 The tattoed model is uncredited in both films.

 The check for $150,000 that Ethan (Kevin Costner) receives for his services is curiously dated, November 22, 2013, the 50th anniversary of John F. Kennedy's assassination, a crime Costner (as D.A.
 Jim Garrison) investigated in JFK (1991).

-The car Vivi Delay (Amber Heard) picks Ethan Renner (Kevin Costner) up in is a Peugot RCZ and retails for around $60,000, and according to Peugot, actress Heard liked the car so much, she wanted to perform her own stunts.
+The car Vivi Delay (Amber Heard) picks Ethan Renner (Kevin Costner) up in is a Peugot RCZ and retails for around $36,000.
+According to Peugot, actress Heard liked the car so much she wanted to perform her own stunts.

 Ethan Renner (Kevin Costner) is seen rescuing Zooey (Hailee Steinfeld) from a group of boys in the washroom then proceeds to carry her out of the nightclub.
 In The Bodyguard (1992), Costner's character rescues Whitney Houston from her fans on the stage and also ends up carrying her out of the nightclub.